zaida04/config-convert/README.md

   -t, --to       What format to convert to               [choices: "js", "json"] -o, --output   The name of the output file.                           [string]
-      --es6      For converting to JS, whether to use es6 exports.     [boolean] -b, --baseDir  Set the base dir of where to start a path.             [string]
+      --es6      For converting to JS, whether to use es6 exports.     [boolean] -b, --baseDir  Set the base dir of where to start the path.           [string]
 ```
 ### Examples
 Say we have a directory that looks like this: